vk-cs/docs-public/docs/en/main/base/k8s/k8s-addons/k8s-backups/k8s-backups.md

 The output should be free of errors.

-## Installing the VK CS plugin
+## Installing the VK Cloud plugin

-Next, you need to install the VK CS plugin to work with block storage.
+Next, you need to install the VK Cloud plugin to work with block storage.

 First, you need to get an openstack rc file containing the environment variables required to access the Openstack API.
-You can get the file in the " [Project settings](https://mcs.mail.ru/app/project/keys/) " menu in your VK CS personal account.
+You can get the file in the " [Project settings](https://mcs.mail.ru/app/project/keys/) " menu in your VK Cloud personal account.
 To do this, go to the " API Keys " section and click "Download openrc version 3".

 Save the file as openrc.sh.
 Next, add execute permissions: